Best Light Therapy Lamps

 Most Comfortable: Alaska Northern Lights NorthStar

-This one does use older fluorescent light technology, which emits a warmer color temperate of around 4350K, making it one of the warmer lamps on this list.
+This one uses older fluorescent light technology, which emits a warmer color temperature of around 4350K, making it one of the warmer lamps on this list.
 Some people may prefer that as it is closer to the CCT of morning sunlight.

-If you’d like a more in-depth review of the NorthStar as well as the other Alaska Northern Light lamps you can read that here.
+You can read a more in-depth review of the NorthStar and the other Alaska Northern Light lamps here.

 Alaska Northern Lights NorthStar